leeMarcus26/leeMarcus26/README.md

 - 👋 Hi, I’m @leeMarcus26
-- 👀 I’m interested in henan Finance Univeristy;
+- 👀 I’m interested in
-- 🌱 I’m currently learning the c  programming  language;
+- - 🌱 I’m currently learning the c  programming  language;
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...